kashi618/Atlas-of-Thoughts/College/Modules/Programming/Unsorted/Strings - C.md

 - This is because `stringArr` is the same as writing the first element of the array `&stringArr[0]`

 ## Displaying Strings
-You do not need a loop to display strings, instead, you can use the `%s` delimeter
+You do not need a loop to display strings, instead, you can use the `%s` delimiter

 ### Example
 ```c showlinenumbers